Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 If I decline your song, there’s nothing wrong with it and there’s nothing wrong with you — it’s just a mismatch of goals.

-I know it’s hard, but please review my feedback.
-It’s meant to help you decide if I’m the right fit.
+If you’re open to it, please review my feedback.
+I want to help you decide if I’m the right fit.
 If I’m not, I encourage you to send your music elsewhere to get the most from your time and budget.

 Ready to Go?